Select Page

 Turing Machine

-Interactive Documentary (2007) Created in collaboration with Gian Pablo Villamil.
+Created in collaboration with Gian Pablo Villamil.
 Turing Machine utilizes a re-purposed typewriter as a model Turing Machine to depict the life of Alan Turing, the father of modern computing.
-Reknowned for his role in breaking the infamous Enigma code during World War II, Turing was later persecuted for his homosexuality.
-For more information on Alan Turing please visit the Alan Turing Scrapbook and the Turing Archive for the History of Computing.
+Renowned for his role in breaking the infamous Enigma code during World War II, Turing was later persecuted for his homosexuality.

 Please also see Ethel, Al

-Created by Ruth Sergel + Gian Pablo Villamil Exhibition ITP Spring Show (2007)
+Created by Ruth Sergel + Gian Pablo Villamil

 Belle